surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
+	* Added an offers property to the Schema Book markup.
 	* Added a new option under the SSO &gt; Advanced Settings &gt; Schema Defaults &gt; Book tab:
 		* Default Book Author Type
 	* Added new options under the SSO &gt; Advanced Settings &gt; Attributes and Metadata &gt; Product Attributes tab: